vgteam/vg/README.md

 You can also run `make get-deps`.

-Other libraries may be required, but I have not detected this as they come pre-installed on travis-ci.
+Other libraries may be required.
 Please report any build difficulties.

 Now, obtain the repo and its submodules: